Police Beat

-Police Beat is a 2005 American crime film directed by Robinson Devor and written by Charles Mudede.
-It follows the life of an African-born Seattle bicycle officer simply known as "Z" for a week.
+Police Beat is a 2005 American crime film directed by Robinson Devor and written by Devor and Charles Mudede It follows the life of an African-born Seattle bicycle officer simply known as "Z" for a week.
 While Z goes about on his policing duties, he finds himself mentally preoccupied with his girlfriend who has gone on a camping trip with an old male friend.
 This obsession with the absence of his girlfriend and the escalating jealousy and paranoia makes him unfazed by the crimes he witnesses, which take place in locations all over Seattle (including the Arboretum, Gasworks Park in Wallingford, and the Boeing factory in Renton) on different levels of depravity.